Why Balsa Research is Worthwhile

 Corporate tax reform was a top Republican priority forever.
 Its implementation was technically botched.

-One can blame this on political practicalities.
-On lobbyists, individual lawmakers with leverage, various special interest groups and coalition members and the dynamics of primaries and increasing partisan division, the details of the filibuster rules and CBO scores and the echo chambers of Twitter and the mass media.
+One can blame this on political practicalities: lobbyists, individual lawmakers with leverage, various special interest groups and coalition members, the dynamics of primaries and increasing partisan division, the details of the filibuster rules and CBO scores, and the echo chambers of Twitter and mass media.
 On overworked and overwhelmed congressional staff and the impossibility of staying on top of all the issues while spending half one’s time fundraising and having to focus primarily on winning elections.
 Or on much of the work necessary to succeed being the type of long term, permanently private work for which no one can take credit.

 These certainly make the problem harder.
 They also absorb almost all the money, which is spent fighting partisan battles.